 Byers Solar understands that looking at solar estimates can be confusing.
 It is sometimes challenging to understand terms and be sure that solar system components and installers are offering an apples-to-apples comparative price.

 If you want to learn more about solar energy, Byers Solar wants to help.
-Knowing that Byers Solar is on your side and will guarantee its work, products and treat your home as if it were its own is the policy Byers stands by.
+Knowing that Byers Solar is on your side and will guarantee its work, products, and treat your home as if it our own is the policy Byers stands by.

 Array — See photovoltaic (PV) array.

 Array current — The electrical current produced by a photovoltaic array when it is exposed to sunlight.

 Array operating voltage — The voltage produced by a photovoltaic array when exposed to sunlight and connected to a load.

 Baseload — The average amount of electric power that a utility must supply in any period.

 Battery energy storage — Energy storage using electrochemical batteries.
 The three main applications for battery energy storage systems include spinning reserve at generating stations, load leveling at substations, and peak shaving on the customer side of the meter.

 Conductor — The material through which electricity is transmitted, such as an electrical wire, or transmission or distribution line.